Exam Access Arrangements (EAA) FAQs

 Rest Break 2 (RB2) – this is given to students who may have had an injury to their back or shoulder and who may need to move around in the exam and take some medication.
 This may take about 10 minutes before they begin to feel able to continue the exam.
 If the situation is not resolved, or if the student is in severe pain, then medical intervention may be required.

-Rest Break 3 (RB3) – this is given to students who have issues with their hand/wrist or with concentration and who need a short break.
-This may take up to 5 minutes before they feel able to continue with the exam.
+Rest Break 3 (RB3) – Mental Health his is given to students who have mental health difficulties, including anxiety and panic attacks, and may need a short break.
+This may take between 5 and 20 minutes before they feel they are able to continue with the exam.

 4. Medical/Emergency situations on the day of the exam